sdiehl/wiwinwlh/tutorial.md

 has gone into making this system and it is quite advanced.
 Instead lets look at the basic structure and some core modules.

-The golden source of truth for all GHC internals if the GHC Wiki Commentary written by the compiler maintainers:
+The golden source of truth for all GHC internals is the GHC Wiki Commentary written by the compiler maintainers:

 https://gitlab.haskell.org/ghc/ghc/wikis/commentary